 Tasmania’s east coast is sea-salted and rejuvenating – a land of quiet bays and sandy shores, punctuated by granite headlands splashed with flaming orange lichen.
-The sand is white-blond and the water is gin-clear.
+The sand is white-blonde and the water is gin-clear.
 It looks as inviting as a tropical postcard, but when you strip off and plunge in, you'll probably be quickly out again – even in summer the water temperatures here can leave you breathless.

 This coast sits in a rain shadow – by the time the clouds make it out here from the west, they're virtually empty!
-No surprise, then, that this is prime holiday terrain for Tasmanians, with plenty of opportunities to hike, cycle, kayak, surf, dive and fish – set up your beachside camp and get into it.
-At day's end, fish and chips on the beach is a surefire winner.
+It's no surprise, then, that this is prime holiday terrain for Tasmanians, with plenty of opportunities to hike, cycle, kayak, surf, dive and fish – set up your beachside camp and get into it.
+At day's end, fish and chips on the beach is a sure-fire winner.
 And if luxury is more your thing, you’ll find hip lodges and top-flight eateries aplenty.